shsra430/SQLMMSolution/solutionqueries.md

 WHERE
     person_id = '67318';
 ````

--- he says he was hired by a woman with lot of money
+-- He says he was hired by a woman with lot of money

--- between 65 and 67 inches , red hair and drives a tesla model S.
+- Between 65 and 67 inches , red hair and drives a tesla model S.
--- Attended a SQL Symphony Concert 3 times in december 2017
+- Attended a SQL Symphony Concert 3 times in december 2017
--- That's a lot of clues!
+- That's a lot of clues!
+***
 ````sql
 SELECT
     *